 The best way to join Charlotte South Rotary is to start coming to the meetings.
 Visit us any Monday and get a feel for who we are and what we do.
-We meet on Mondays at 12:30 at Zebra Restaurant, 4521 Sharon Road, Charlotte, NC 28211-3627.
+We meet on Mondays at 12:30 at:

-You may also complete and return the online application for membership or email our membership director, Curt Oliver.
+You may also complete and return the online application for membership or email our membership director, Susan Walker.

 The Charlotte-South Rotary club consists of Rotarians who are: